pmean/classes/general/src/acceptable-sources-of-assistance.md

 -   grammar and spell checkers,
 -   plagiarism reviews

+## Use of generative AI and similar resources

 Use of generative AI (such as Chat GPT or Gemini), is okay with restrictions.
 In general, you can use these systems to small pieces of your work, but not the entire assignment.
 Do not ask them to prepare a report, for example, on the ethical issues associated with placebo controlled trials, and turn that in as your own work.
 It is okay, however, to ask for help in defining "equipoise" and including that definition in your report.
 The boundary between these two examples if unclear and you can always check with your instructors about any borderline issues.

 If you use generative AI, please acknowledge the source somewhere in your assignment.
-Acknowledgement of other sources, particular peer-reviewed publications and web pages, may also be appropriate.
+Acknowledgement of other sources, particularly peer-reviewed publications and web pages, may also be appropriate.

 Some assignments may require a formal bibliograhy and a standard citation format.
 You will find clear instructions on assignments where such formalities are required.
 In assignments without these instructions, any reasonable approach to acknowledging your sources is acceptable.

+## Use of human resources

+You may get assistance from friends, relatives, co-workers, or fellow students.
+It is important, however, that these resources serve only to review your work.

+You have to prepare any programs, reports, or presentations by yourself.
+You cannot ask anyone to prepare these for you.
+What you can do is to show a completed draft of your work and ask for suggestions on how to improve it.

-Always remember that we love working with students individually.
+When you are thinking of human resources, don't forget us, your instructors.
+We love working with students individually.
 It's one of the best parts of our job.
-Don't be shy in asking for help.
+Don't be shy in asking us for help.

 ## Programming assignments